-In addition to grants and contests, there are crowdfunding platforms dedicated to raising money for female entrepreneurs.
-Try listing your idea on iFundWomen and Women You Should Fund.
+In addition to grants and contests, iFundWomen is a crowdfunding platform dedicated to raising money for women entrepreneurs.

 Union Bank has loan programs for both minority-owned and women-owned businesses.
 Borrowers must have been in business for at least two years and have annual sales of less than $20 million.